Skees Family Foundation FAQs

 Who runs Skees Family Foundation?

 - How do you work together?
-Since we all work other jobs and live in places as disparate as South Korea, New York, and California, we talk via email and text message and meet over video-conference.
+Since we all work other jobs and live in places as disparate as Thailand, New York, and California, we talk via email and text message and meet over video-conference.
 We also conduct partner meetings and virtual site visits this way.

 What is the budget of Skees Family Foundation?

-- Generally, we have two-year grant cycles and in that cycle, we aim to distribute approximately $58,000 per year.
+- Generally, we have three-year grant cycles and in that cycle, we aim to distribute approximately $60,000 per year.
 Private foundations must pay out at least 5 percent of their assets each year in the form of grants and operating charitable activities.
 Therefore, our grantmaking budget is generally around 5% of our total corpus.
-In even years, we give out Seed, Partnership, and Catalyst grants.
-In odd years, we complete our two-year Generational grantmaking cycle, which has a budget of $6,000 per year.
+Every three years, we give out Seed and Catalyst grants.
+Every two years, we complete our two-year Generational grantmaking cycle, which has a budget of $6,000 per year.